 Should I add subaward organizations in the Add Other Organizations section in my project data form?

 Yes.
 The organizations that should be added in the Add Other Organizations section in your project data form are organizations involved in the project directly or through shared use of equipment, including subaward organizations.
-Subaward organizations should also be added on the Add Subaward Organizations page within the proposal to report any necessary budget information, personnel, and senior personnel documents.
+Subaward organizations should also be added on the Add Subaward Organizations page within the proposal to report any necessary budget information, personnel, and Senior/Key Personnel documents.

 If you have entered text in the Organizations field and do not see the organization you want to add displayed in the search results, please try the following: